1st-Generation Mexican American Attempts To Save Migrant Lives In The Arizona Desert

 The organization says it does not transport migrants or operate on private land but frequently calls family members of migrants, aids money transfers, provides medical aid and supplies clothing, food and water.

 Volunteers have helped thousands of migrants in need of medical care, according to the Samaritans.
-Still, the group has not been able to help every migrant-in-need.
+Still, the group has not been able to help every migrant in need.

-A particular story continues to resonate with Ochoa, after 17 years of service with the Samaritans.
+A particular story continues to resonate with Ochoa after 17 years of service with the Samaritans.

 "The one that always comes to my mind is searching for a 19-year-old young woman that was seven months pregnant, traveling with her husband," Ochoa said.
 "She was tired and couldn't keep walking any longer, so the group left them behind."

 "They looked for a shady spot where she could stay.
-The husband left her there to try and find help, he got a little bit lost but finally found a border patrol officer and they went back to look for her and she was gone."
+The husband left her there to try and find help; he got a little bit lost, but finally found a Border Patrol officer and they went back to look for her and she was gone."

-After four or five weekends of searching, the Samaritans were never able to locate Grecia, the missing young woman.
+Despite four or five weekends of searching, the Samaritans were never able to locate Grecia, the missing young woman.

-Part of why Ochoa dedicates so much time to assisting migrants crossing the border is her personal connection to the journey.
+Part of the reason Ochoa dedicates so much time to assisting migrants is her personal connection to the journey.

 "I come from an immigrant family," said Ochoa, a 70-year-old grandmother.
 "My mother herself crossed into the U.S. when she was 12 years old.
 I have family on both sides of the border.
 And we can't generalize and say they're all, you know, bad people, because they are not."

-Though taxing, her motivation for the work remains clear.
+Though the work is taxing, her motivation remains clear.

 "If we can save one life, our work is worth it," Ochoa said.